NAME:

 Line 1 - ID line, must say FINDER v1.0 starting at column 1.

-Line 2 - observatory code or location.
-An observatory code is a
+Line 2 - observatory code or location enclosed in quotes.
+An observatory

-3-character string as defined by the Minor Planet Center.
+code is a 3-character string as defined by the Minor Planet

-of the observatory location.
-You can provide this in either
+and longitude of the observatory location.
+You can provide

 Line 3 - xsize of displayed image.
 This is limited to be no bigger than